 Official Communications

 It is the responsibility of each organization to register an email that is checked regularly.
-Grantees should update the Betterment Fund whenever responsible staff/volunteers, email addresses or other contact information has changed so we can keep our records up to date.
-All official communications from the Betterment Fund, including payment information, will go to the email address you provide.
+Grantees should update the Betterment Fund whenever responsible staff/volunteers’ email addresses or other contact information has changed, to help keep the Fund’s records up to date.
+Please note that some communication from the Fund will be sent from [email protected].

 Supervising Trustee

-Each grant is assigned to one of the trustees to be the grant’s Supervising Trustee.
+Each grant is assigned to one of the Trustees to be the grant’s Supervising Trustee.
 As noted below, his or her name and email address will be noted in your grant documents.
-Please contact your Supervising Trustse anytime you have a question about your grant.
+Please contact your Supervising Trustee any time you have a question about your grant.

 Grant Documents

 After a grant is approved by the Betterment Fund, you will receive an email directing you to log into your account on the Betterment Fund online portal.
 There you can view details of your grant (grant amount, single year or multi-year grant, payment schedule, and required follow ups).
-You must also read and sign your grant agreement (the first online “ Follow Up”).
+You must also read and sign your grant agreement and provide payment instructions to receive your grant award.
 The Grant Agreement lists your Supervising Trustee and any special conditions of the grant.
-Please don’t forget to fill out your payment information at the very bottom of the grant agreement for either a mailed paper check or direct deposit to your bank account.
-Lastly please make note of the reporting due dates under “Follow Ups”
+Lastly please make note of the reporting due dates also listed under “Follow Ups.”

 Publicity

-The Fund trustees may occasionally share with outside organizations information about grant applications received and grants made.
+The Fund’s Trustees may occasionally share with outside organizations information about grant applications received and grants made.
 Accordingly, grant applicants and grantees should have no expectation of confidentiality regarding their submissions and reports to the Fund.